-The Royal Site of San Lorenzo El Escorial, known as El Escorial, is the historical residence of the King of Spain.
+The Royal Site of San Lorenzo El Escorial, known as El Escorial, is the historic residence of the King of Spain.
 It is now a monastery, basilica, royal palace, library, museum, university, and hospital.

-Images of the city of Madrid
+The city of Madrid

-Images of Royal Site of San Lorenzo de El Escorial
+The Royal Site of San Lorenzo de El Escorial

-Images of the Valley of the Fallen
+The Valley of the Fallen

-Images of the City of Toledo
+The City of Toledo